YanCORANV/hello-world/README.md

 # hello-world
-A practice repository for github.2/2/2025
+A practice repository for github.
+Edited on 2/2/2025
+Hope everything goes well in 2025 and the years to come.